IMEI Registration in Indonesia: How to do it and do you have to

 Can I register IMEI outside of Jakarta or Bali?

 Yes, any customs office in Indonesia can register the IMEI.
-Keep in mind the deadline requirements as outlined above.
+Keep in mind the deadline requirements as outlined above (basically, do it on arrival or within 5 days of landing).

 I registered my IMEI at Yogyakarta Airport.
 It took me less than 5 minutes in total.
 On a tangent note, I love that city.
-See what experiences Yogyakarta offers here.
+See why you should visit Yogyakarta.

-Do I need to register my IMEI if I reenter Indonesia again?
+Do I need to register my IMEI if I come back to Indonesia a second time?

 Say you stay in Indonesia for 2 months, leave the country, and then go back a month later for another 2 months.
 In this case, you can buy another tourist sim card and ignore the IMEI registration process.